boostercloud/booster/docs/README.md

 **Note**: This will delete everything in your stack, including databases.
 This action is **not** reversible!

 ## Going deeper with Booster

+### Contributing

+If you want to start making contributions to Booster, we strongly recommend that you read our [contributing guide](https://github.com/boostercloud/booster/blob/master/CONTRIBUTING.md).

 ### Framework Core